 Mamoworld has a new After Effects video tutorial, Monster Face, which applies advanced tracking techniques from Mocha to modify a mouth and face in After Effects.
 We also add some other resources to help round off the picture.

-See also Todd Kopriva's Face replacement with mocha from David Torno about PVC tutorials by Torno on how he did tracking, compositing, and other post-production work for a music video (on Vimeo for mobile users).
+Ckeck out Todd Kopriva’s Face replacement with mocha from David Torno about PVC tutorials by Torno on how he did tracking, compositing, and other post-production work for a music video (on Vimeo for mobile users).
 The cmiVFX training Nuke Facial Replacement Techniques looks interesting too.

-At AEtuts, Alexander Dohr showed simple "face replacement" done quickly, while How To Blow The Face Off A Zombie Pirate by James Whiffin goes faceless.
+Earlier at AEtuts, Alexander Dohr showed simple “face replacement” done quickly, while How To Blow The Face Off A Zombie Pirate by James Whiffin goes faceless.
 Also light-hearted is Annoying Orange: face replacement in After Effects.

-Matthias also recommends background in the popular Demon Face Warp tutorial by Andrew Kramer and his own Creating a Tracked Head Wound.
-The Mamoworld project files are available for free; here's the tutorial:
+Matthias of Mamoworld also recommends background in the popular Demon Face Warp tutorial by Andrew Kramer and his own Creating a Tracked Head Wound.
+The Mamoworld project files are available for free; here’s the tutorial:

 But wait, there’s more…